seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Why, didst thou not come from heaven?

 **Clown**
-From heaven! alas, sir, I never came there God
+From heaven! alas, sir, I never came there.
+God
 forbid I should be so bold to press to heaven in my
 young days.
 Why, I am going with my pigeons to the
 tribunal plebs, to take up a matter of brawl